 How Do I Set Up Beelink?

 The GT Beelink King Android TV Box is a powerful TV box that offers a lot under the hood.
-This box is sure to be a hit with media buffs and gamers looking for something sophisticated enough to deliver all their content and with enough storage space to act as a media hub.
+This box is sure to be well received by media buffs and gamers looking for something sophisticated enough to deliver all their content and with enough storage space to act as a media hub.

-But if you want the freedom to stream your own library how you want, and get in some serious gaming on the big screen, the GT Beelink King is worth considering alongside the likes of the NVIDIA Shield Pro and the SkyStream Pro 8K.
+But if you want the freedom to stream your own library how you want, and get in some serious gaming on the big screen, the GT Beelink King is worth considering alongside the likes of the NVIDIA Shield.

 Have you used any Beelink Android TV boxes before?
 What do you think of them?
 Share your thoughts with the community in the comments section below.